CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 280-293
    :lineno-start: 280

-Also note that we ensure that the housing rent in the formal private sector is bigger than the agricultural rent:
+Also note that we ensure that the housing rent in the formal private sector is larger than the agricultural rent:

 .. literalinclude:: ../equilibrium/sub/compute_outputs.py
    :language: python